-Tremendous shouting rose when the fighters from outside the encampment began to approach.
+Enthusiastic shouting rose when the first wave of fighters from outside the encampment returned.

-The nesibindi and young hunters cannot help but saunter a bit as they enter to rousing cheers.
+The young nesibindi and hunters could not help but saunter a bit as they entered to such rousing cheers.

-Krele and Eku frantically tried to spot Kaleni.

-Eku glanced at his mother as she looked apprehensively over the crowd.
+Krele frantically tried to spot Kaleni; Eku glanced at his mother as she did so.